Mel Gibson: Palisades Fire

 In January 2025, during the Southern California wildfires, Gibson's home in Malibu burned down in the Palisades Fire.
-He criticized California governor Gavin Newsom's response to the Los Angeles wildfires.
+He criticized California governor Gavin Newsom's response to the crisis.

 Controversies

 GLAAD accused Gibson of homophobia after a December 1991 interview in the Spanish newspaper El País in which he made derogatory comments about gay people.
 Gibson later defended his comments, and rejected calls to apologize even as he faced fresh accusations of homophobia in the wake of his film Braveheart.
 Gibson joined GLAAD in hosting 10 lesbian and gay filmmakers for an on-location seminar on the set of the movie Conspiracy Theory in January 1997.
 In 1999, when asked about the comments to El País, Gibson said, "I shouldn't have said it, but I was tickling a bit of vodka during that interview, and the quote came back to bite me on the ass."

-On July 28, 2006, Gibson was arrested by Sheriff's Deputy James Mee of the Los Angeles County Sheriff's Department for driving under the influence (DUI) while speeding in his vehicle with an open container of alcohol.
+On July 28, 2006, Gibson was arrested in Malibu, California, for driving under the influence (DUI) while speeding in his vehicle with an open container of liquor.
 According to a 2011 article in Vanity Fair, Gibson first told the arresting officer, "My life is over.
 I'm fucked.
 Robyn's going to leave me."
 According to the arrest report, Gibson exploded into an angry tirade when the arresting officer would not allow him to drive home.
 In what Vanity Fair was later told was an attempt at suicide by cop, Gibson said to the arresting officer, "Fucking Jews... the Jews are responsible for all the wars in the world.
 Are you a Jew?"

 After the arrest report was leaked on TMZ.com, Gibson issued two apologies through his publicist, and—in a televised interview with Diane Sawyer—he affirmed the accuracy of the quotations.
 He further apologized for his "despicable" behavior, saying that the comments were "blurted out in a moment of insanity", and asked to meet with Jewish leaders to help him "discern the appropriate path for healing."
 After Gibson's arrest, his publicist said he had entered a recovery program to battle alcoholism.